awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 # Benefits of Auto Scaling<a name="auto-scaling-benefits"></a>

-Adding Amazon EC2 Auto Scaling to your application architecture is one way to maximize the benefits of the AWS cloud\.
+Adding Amazon EC2 Auto Scaling to your application architecture is one way to maximize the benefits of the AWS Cloud\.
 When you use Amazon EC2 Auto Scaling, your applications gain the following benefits:
 + Better fault tolerance\.
 Amazon EC2 Auto Scaling can detect when an instance is unhealthy, terminate it, and launch an instance to replace it\.
 You can also configure Amazon EC2 Auto Scaling to use multiple Availability Zones\.
 If one Availability Zone becomes unavailable, Amazon EC2 Auto Scaling can launch instances in another one to compensate\.
 + Better availability\.
-Amazon EC2 Auto Scaling can help you ensure that your application always has the right amount of capacity to handle the current traffic demand\.
+Amazon EC2 Auto Scaling helps ensure that your application always has the right amount of capacity to handle the current traffic demand\.
 + Better cost management\.
 Amazon EC2 Auto Scaling can dynamically increase and decrease capacity as needed\.
-Because you pay for the EC2 instances you use, you save money by launching instances when they are actually needed and terminating them when they aren't needed\.
+Because you pay for the EC2 instances you use, you save money by launching instances when they are needed and terminating them when they aren't\.

 **Topics**
 + [Example: Covering Variable Demand](#autoscaling-benefits-example)